 A study published on May 1, 2016, reviewed 141 past studies and analyzed the data.

 It does not look good for us, ladies and gents.
 Well, not yet at least.
 It concludes, “Overall, there is not enough evidence to recommend testing for any blood biomarker in clinical practice to diagnose endometriosis.”
-If you’d like to read it for yourself, please click here.

 A November, 2016 publication stated that women with Endometriosis may have elevated MiRNA (micro RNA) gene biomarkers.
 Strides are being made to identify proteins and glycoproteins (like CA-125) that may be more prevalent in women with Endometriosis.
-Although inflammation is a major syptom of Endometriosis, research into cytokines and chemokines (which may point to inflammation) appear equal in women with and without Endometriosis.
-However, potential is being shown for using IL-8, TNF-α, and CA125 as a combined biomarker panel to help diagnose the presence of Endometriosis.
+Although inflammation is a major symptom of Endometriosis, research into cytokines and chemokines (which may point to inflammation) appear equal in women with and without Endometriosis.
+However, the potential is being shown for using IL-8, TNF-α, and CA125 as a combined biomarker panel to help diagnose the presence of Endometriosis.
 Research into identifying biomarkers in urine and peritoneal fluid is also ongoing.
 All the science in this is waaaaaay over my head…but if it leads you to a specific conversation with your doctor, or delves you deeper into researching it yourself, my job here is done!
-You can read it here.

 Hoping that future research can continue to push forward on non-invasive diagnostic tools.

 *Updated April 6, 2017*